What is vestibular hypersensitivity?IN BRIEF

 Solutions for vestibular hypersensitivity

-If symptoms change over time or appear suddenly, consult a healthcare professional.
+If symptoms change over time or appear suddenly, it is essential to consult a healthcare professional.

 References